digipolisantwerp/generator-dgp-api-aspnetcore_yeoman/README.md

 ### Logging

-Almost everything is preset for logging to Kibana.
-Enter the name of your logging index in _config\logging.json -> "indexFormat": "logstash-{tenant}-{your logging index goes here}-{0:yyyy.MM.dd}" .
+Everything is preset for logging to console via Serilog (from generator v10.0.0) to comply to the Digipolis logging requirements.

-The maximum length of tenant (application- or system-) and logging index name is 30 characters !
+To apply these changes in existing projects, follow the instructions listed [here](https://github.com/digipolisantwerp/generator-dgp-api-aspnetcore_yeoman/blob/master/loggingchanges.md).

 ### Known issues after generation